iscbelgon/cse15l-lab-reports/lab1.md

 I then went in Visual Studio code and set the terminal to use `bash` by default.

+We will use `ssh` by opening a new terminal within VScode

 ## Trying Some Commands